Getting It Wrong in Montogomery County

 Another classic specter the article invokes is emergency response times.
 Any time a group seeks to lower speeds on a road, there are dark projections made of people being killed in fires because firefighters will be held up on traffic calmed streets.
 Well, for one, have you ever seen these vehicles on the way to an incident?
 They often don’t actually drive that much faster than anyone else — particularly since cars frequently don’t get out of the way in time — but I wonder if the lights and sirens and the panic they induce may make us overestimate their sense of urgency.
 In any case, studies have suggested that emergency-response teams are as likely to be help up by random traffic delays and the like as anything else.

 But the larger issue is risk.
 As Reason magazine has pointed out, the risk of dying in a fire in the U.S. is roughly the same as drowning: In one year, 1 in 88,000, and, over a lifetime, 1 in 1100.
 The risk of dying in a car crash, according to the article, is 1 out of 6500 in a year.
 The risk of being killed while being a pedestrian?
 “A one-year risk of one in 48,500 and a lifetime risk of one in 625.”

 Designing roads to meet some supposed emergency response criteria, for that dramatic last-second rescue, actually helps raise the risk of dying in a much more common way: In traffic.

 This entry was posted on Tuesday, October 21st, 2008 at 8:41 am and is filed under Cities, Drivers, Pedestrians, Risk, Roads, Traffic Engineering, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.